 - Challenges – what is slowing progress working through the problem-solving methodology

 - Momentum – reality check and progress on working the problem to a solution – assign a green – yellow – red status

 - Goals – explore options, decide on next steps, and commit to an achievable plan

-A word of caution for the coach – having a structure is a means to free your energy for listening and pulling great questions from your arsenal.
+A word of caution for the coach – having a structure is a means to free your energy for listening and determining the appropriate questions and responses.
 Do not be rigid with a programed list of questions and never just wait for a pause, so you can jump in and seem like a genius with all the answers.

 What have you discovered since our last conversation?